daniyalmohammed/Quillow/README.md

 Please use the following link: http://daniyalmoha.me/quillow-project.html

+**Quillow Features**

+ELEGANT USER INTERFACE: - Simple and pretty UI to showcase and record your books - NO ads, in-app purchases and other monetization - Beautiful dark mode is compatible with the app

+LOGIN FUNCTIONALITY: - Allows for user authenticated login to keep your booklist private - Able to access the same book list through multiple devices by login functionality

+FIND YOUR BOOKS: - Easily search our extensive database of books and add your book to your list - Automatically stores the book's information and provides a detailed view

+ADD YOUR FAVOURITES: - Quillow has a favourites functionality that allows for you to favourite a book - Allows you to sort and only show your favourite books

+SORT AND DELETE: - Allows you to customize the order of the books - Allows you to completely remove your book

+**Quillow Technical Overview**

+• Quillow utilizes Google Firebase Authentication to keep track of users and allows them to log in and access their data

+• Quillow utilizes Google Firestore to save and store data and allows the user to read the data onto their device

+• Quillow utilizes Google Books API to access and collect information from a database of books.
+Can store this data and create, read, update and delete books from and to the user's book list.

+• Quillow uses other dependencies such as SwiftyJSON to allow ease of access when using APIs

 **The Quillow Story**

 Since my childhood, I have been obsessed with using my iPad.
 I have always marveled at the ease of use and access to extensive data through the form of apps.
 Additionally, I am an avid reader and wanted to keep track of the books I have read.
 However, the apps on the app store either had ugly UI's, ads plastered everywhere and none allowed you to log in to the app so you can access through multiple devices.
 With this in mind, as soon my university semester 1A ended, (first-year fall term), I decided to build the app, both because I wanted to create something and because my book list was a need I wanted fulfilled.
 I will now explain the timeline of creating this app.